njumagus/MMSF/README.md

 ## 3.Preparing Dataset
-⚡ All the data and the processed data are compressed to "data.*" in our Baidu Disk/OneDrive.
+⚡ Considering that the raw videos were downloaded from YouTube but some of them are not publicly accessible now, we will not provide the raw data but provide the downloading script with videos' YouTube ids.
 ### Data Download
 Download [LVU dataset](https://github.com/chaoyuaw/lvu) and unzip the data to data/LVU/raw.